 The United Nations in its research on the numbers of victims in each country acknowledge that the percentage of non-reporting provides a biased result.
 For example a country that has progressed socially to enable victims to report is labelled not safe because they report a higher number of rapes per 100,000 and a country well known for the high number of victims who never report are seen to be a safe country

-There is therefore in most countries an invisible community whose members never talk to anyone either inside or outside of the community
+There is therefore in most countries an invisible loneliness community whose members never talk to anyone either inside or outside of the community

 So what is it like inside this totally silent community?

 Our plan is for everyone to feel safe and be safe.
 Meanwhile what can you do about it?

 There is a lot of emotional hurt impacting on the effect of silence and for many people life has not given them the necessary skills to be resilient enough when it comes to loneliness.
 Human contact was meant to be interpersonal, face to face, touch to touch, emotion to emotion, and community to community.

 Apart from being caused by being silent other people are lonely just because they don’t have any family or friends.
 Let’s start by reaching out

-To ease loneliness we as people and communities need to make small gestures of kindness to each other.
+To ease people being lonely we as people and communities need to make small gestures of kindness to each other.
 These gestures may only be small, but will greatly impact those who are lonely.
 Say good morning on your way to the train.
 Put yourself out there.
 Keep an eye out for other people and if you see someone in trouble offer to help.
 When you notice someone that doesn’t appear well or concerned look at them and say “Is everything OK?
 Can I help you?”